ZhgChg.Li

 let center = CGPoint(x: (finalRect.origin.x + finalRect.width/2 - size.width/2), y: (finalRect.origin.y + finalRect.height/2 - size.height/2))

-// Here is the calculation of the middle point position of the face range
+// Calculate the center point of the face area

 let newImage = image.kf.resize(to: size, for: .aspectFill).kf.crop(to: size, anchorOn: center)

-// Crop the image according to the center point
+// Crop the image based on the center point

 DispatchQueue.main.async {